West Coast Ivana Blog

 An unauthorized suite will have all the basics a legal suite would have, such as a bedroom, bathroom, and kitchen separate to the rest of the house.

-Can I still rent out my suite if its unauthorized?
+Can I still rent out my suite if it is unauthorized?

 In Grater Vancouver, the reality is that in some areas 80% of the suites are unauthorized.
 This means that a majority of them do not comply with all the rules and permits.
 However, they continue to be rented with little to no issues.